Hauptwerk v3 Virtual Organ

 • Blower, tremulant action, stop action and key action noises are also included

-In planning for the release of the three volumes, care has been taken to create organs that are complete in their own right and bear comparison to other instruments of a similar number of stops.
+In planning for the release of the various sets which use the Hereford Cathedral organ samples, care has been taken to create organs that are complete in their own right and bear comparison to other instruments of a similar number of stops.
 Each volume is of a similar size and the pricing tends to reflect this.

 All three volumes are now available, along with an Evaluation Mini Set.
-An “XL” version is due later in 2012 which will increase the manual and pedal range to 61 and 32 notes respectively, as well as offering various other minor enhancements and changes.
-This will be offered as a free download to customers of all three volumes.
+An “XL” version is also provided with the complete (67 stop) sample set.
+This increases the manual and pedal ranges to 61 and 32 notes respectively, as well as offering various other enhancements and changes.

 These sample sets are all compatible with Hauptwerk version 3 upwards.
 The organ was sampled in April 2009 and February 2010 using high quality microphones by Bruel & Kjaer (now DPA) and AKG.
 Mic pre-amps and digital conversion by Focusrite and M-Audio.